Skip to main content

 • You can take pictures of the train, bottles and body outline.

-• You can see the tag appears in front of the evidence.
+• You can see the tag appear in front of the evidence.

-Finally, let's create a Thanks For Playing message for player when the game has ended.
+Finally, let's create a Thanks For Playing message for the player when the game has ended.

 1. Add a 2D text object in the scene and rename it as Victory.